Impression And Mouth Preparation

 • Denture adhesives

-• Suction chambers & suction discs
+• Suction chambers and suction discs

-5. Muscular factors:
+5. Muscular Factors:

 2. Stability:

-• It withstands horizontal forces
+• Stability withstands horizontal forces

-• Factors:
+• Stability Factors:

 1. The vertical height of the residual ridge